Texture Sampler

 Redshift automatically converts native color swatches like diffuse colors, ramp colors, and the Redshift physical sky into the linear rendering color space.
 Redshift is set up by default to automatically (Color Space: Auto) convert any textures used with materials, lights, and dome lights into the rendering color space but there is a chance that it will get this automatic conversion wrong.
 It's important to make sure that the color space is set correctly for each asset which is why it can be overridden manually by following these general tips:

-• If your asset is for color data
+• If your texture describes color data

 • Examples: diffuse / albedo color, specular/reflection color, dome light texture/backplate